CodingAnarchy/cognito_token_verifier/README.md

 # CognitoTokenVerifier [![Build Status](https://travis-ci.org/CodingAnarchy/cognito_token_verifier.svg?branch=master)](https://travis-ci.org/CodingAnarchy/cognito_token_verifier)

 Verify and decode AWS Cognito tokens for use in your Rails 5.2+ application.
-Rails 4.2 may work on 0.3+, but as it is no longer supported for security fixes by the Rails team, I make no guarantees of this and changes may result that break compatibility.
+Rails versions <= 5.2 are incompatible with the required gemspec as of  0.4+, as they are no longer supported for security fixes by the Rails team.

 ## Installation